rmcwhae/tinyapp/readme.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+Alternatively, install [nodemon](https://nodemon.io/) then run `npm start` to avoid manually restarting the server every time you modify express_server.js
+- Visit http://localhost:8080/ in your preferred web browser